-Ryan received his undergraduate degree from Syracuse University (magna cum laude) and graduated from Albany Law School (summa cum laude), where he served as a senior editor with the Albany Law Review.
+Ryan is a graduate of Syracuse University and Albany Law School, where he served as a senior editor with the Albany Law Review.
 Before coming to Bousquet Holstein, Ryan was a commercial litigation associate with Seward & Kissel LLP in lower Manhattan.

 Since moving to Syracuse, Ryan has also donated hundreds of hours of pro bono legal time to local individuals and institutions.

 - CNY Collaborative Family Law Professionals – Member